EdwardSchaefer/interval-cycles/README.md

 This program will dynamically create a color-coded interactive grid to help explore the relation between notes in different interval cycles in various temperaments.
-It is inspired by and similar to a grid/array first constructed by Alan Berg based on the 12-tone series of notes used in western music.
+It is inspired by and similar to a grid/array first constructed by George Perle based on the 12-tone series of notes used in western music.
 This version adds new features and interactivity.

 Each note is colored with a hue which corresponds to it's position in the